 - Contact vendors: Request a MintMCP demo for custom requirements

 MCP gateways operate at the application layer as reverse proxies for AI agent-to-tool communication, while network security gateways like Unifi Cloud Gateway function at the network perimeter, controlling traffic flow.
-MCP gateways specifically manage Model Context Protocol connections between AI clients (Claude, ChatGPT, and Cursor) and MCP servers, providing tools and data access.
+MCP gateways specifically manage Model Context Protocol connections between AI clients (Claude, ChatGPT, Cursor, Gemini, and Copilot) and MCP servers, providing tools and data access.
 Network gateways handle broader network security, VPN, firewall policies, and infrastructure connectivity.

-MintMCP's automatic OAuth protection transforms local STDIO servers into production-ready services by hosting them on MintMCP infrastructure and wrapping all endpoints with enterprise authentication.
-The platform handles OAuth 2.0 flows, token management, and session handling automatically—eliminating manual security implementation.
-Administrators can configure shared service accounts at the gateway level or enable individual OAuth flows for per-user authentication.
+MintMCP's OAuth brokering for stdio and hosted MCP servers helps transform local STDIO servers into governed services by hosting them on MintMCP infrastructure and wrapping MCP endpoints with enterprise authentication.
+The platform handles OAuth 2.0 flows, token management, and session handling, reducing the need for manual security implementation.
+Administrators can configure shared service accounts, enable individual OAuth flows, or govern agents through Agent Bundles with M2M auth.

-MintMCP Gateway is SOC2 Type II certified and GDPR supported through complete audit trails and data residency controls.
-The platform provides immutable logging of every MCP interaction, access request, and configuration change, meeting certification requirements.
-Organizations in regulated industries (finance, healthcare, legal) leverage built-in compliance reporting versus building audit infrastructure manually with open-source alternatives.
+MintMCP Gateway has SOC 2 Type II attestation and supports HIPAA Compliant (BAA Available) deployments.
+The platform provides audit logging of MCP interactions, access requests, and configuration changes.
+Organizations in regulated industries such as finance, healthcare, and legal can use built-in audit and governance workflows instead of building audit infrastructure manually with open-source alternatives.

 What is the typical implementation timeline for deploying an MCP gateway in an enterprise?

 Implementation timelines vary dramatically by platform.
-MintMCP Gateway deploys in minutes through one-click infrastructure with pre-configured policies, while Kubernetes-based platforms like TrueFoundry require 1-2 weeks for initial cluster configuration.
-Open-source implementations demand weeks to months for manual security setup and compliance infrastructure.
+MintMCP Gateway supports fast managed deployment through managed SaaS-first infrastructure, hosted connectors, and pre-configured governance primitives.
+Kubernetes-based or broader MLOps platforms such as TrueFoundry can require longer setup depending on control-plane and cluster requirements.
+Open-source implementations can demand weeks to months for manual security setup, connector operations, and compliance infrastructure.